Papa Inc. Reduced TOT for Care Routing

 The Process and What I Owned

-I partnered with the Lead Product Designer to redesign three mission-critical coordinator flows from the ground up: Service Request creation, Service Request management, and Concierge assignment.
+I partnered with the internal team's Product Designer to redesign three mission-critical coordinator flows from the ground up: Service Request creation, Service Request management, and Concierge assignment.
 I led rapid ideation, wireframing, and high-fidelity prototyping.
 In parallel, I matured the existing UI component library — prototyping full variant sets for Priority indicators, Status labels, and dropdown interaction states, and aligning component naming conventions directly with the engineering codebase to enable a friction-free design-to-development handoff.

 Detailed Background